 - “We’re just hanging out, not dating” – watch what you let hang out, you might get sunburned or cited for indecent exposure!
-If we are enjoying what is naturally and normally considered dating activities, then please call it what it is.
+We are enjoying what is naturally and normally considered dating activities so let’s call it what it is.
 If it walks like a duck, smells like a duck, quacks like a duck….
 If you’re not comfortable with the term “dating,” then stop all dating activities.

 - “We’re just chillin’” – this sounds like we are penguins on an ice flow!
 Get, real – buy a dictionary or a thesaurus and learn some new words.
 How hard is it to arrange the following words into a sentence: “Your friendship means the world to me; however, I’m not interested in becoming romantically involved with you.”
 It’s like pulling a Band-Aid off – fast and immediate hurts far less than centimeter by centimeter.

 Something must have happened to lead one person to believe a closer relationship was even possible.
-For example, a guy doesn’t usually approach a woman he barely knows, make himself completely vulnerable, and ask about the possibility of a romantic involvement.
+A guy doesn’t usually approach a woman he barely knows, make himself completely vulnerable, and ask about the possibility of a romantic involvement.
 If this random offer happens to you, “Run, Forest, run!”

 Usually, there is an ongoing friendship where two people start spending more time together, getting to know each other on a deeper level than mere acquaintances.
-If you are having multiple dinners together, going to movies together, spending time together just doing a whole lot of nothing, just being around each other enjoying compatible activities, it’s natural to assume a mutual attraction and interest exists.
+Multiple dinners together.
+Going to movies together.
+Spending time together just doing a whole lot of nothing.
+Just being around each other enjoying compatible activities.
+If this is happening, it’s natural to assume a mutual attraction and interest exists.
 At the very least, a mutual desire to spend time together.
 This would be called “d-a-t-i-n-g.”